 Islam Stays, but Umayyads Must Go

 The admiration between the Berbers and the Arab Umayyads was not always mutual, however.
 While the Umayyads respected Jews and Christians as fellow believers in the word of a singular God, they had no compunction about compelling polytheist Berbers to pay special taxes and serve as infantry (read: cannon fodder).
-The Umayyads greatly admired Berber women for their beauty, but this wasn’t necessarily advantageous; many were conscripted into Umayyad harems.
+The Umayyads coveted Berber women and many were conscripted into Umayyad harems.

 Even the Berbers who converted to Islam were forced to pay tribute to their Arab overlords.
 A dissident school of Islamic thought called Kharijism critiqued the abuses of power of the Umayyads as a corruption of the faith, and called for a new moral leadership.
 In the mid-8th century, insurrections erupted across North Africa.
 Armed only with slings, a special force of Berbers defeated the elite Umayyad guard.
 The Umayyads were soon cut off from Spain and Morocco, and local leaders took over an increasingly lucrative trade in silver from the Western Sahara, gold from Ghana and slaves from West Africa.